0b3d/Image-Map-Embeddings/README.md

  ```
  ./scripts/predict_street.sh
  ```
+ If you only want to extract only map or panorama features with the sub-network, please refer to the "predict_map.py" and "predict_pano.py".

  6. Predictions will be saved in the results directory
- Note: If you only want to use the sub-network to extract map or panorama features, please refer to the "predict_map.py" and "predict_pano.py".

  #### Training street model